Habit Tracking

 Best Apps for Habit Tracking in 2026

-||12 apps tested over 30+ days
+||12 tools tested over 30+ days

 Quick Summary

-How We Tested These Habit Tracking Apps
+How We Tested These 12 Tools

-Streak Mechanics: Are streaks motivating or anxiety-inducing?
+Streak mechanics: Are streak systems motivating or anxiety-inducing?

 12 Best Apps for Habit Tracking in 2026